Grand Canyon River Rafting Guidebook

 Mile 20.7 – Upper North Canyon: River Right.
 Large camp.
 Just above North Canyon Rapid.

-Mile 20.8 – North Canyon: Class V. Take the right side of the tongue which will keep you away from the left which pushes into a wall.
-This is a straightforward, easy rapid.
+Mile 20.8 – North Canyon: Class 5.
+Take the right side of the tongue which will keep you away from the left which pushes into a wall.
+This is a straightforward rapid.

 Mile 20.8 – Lower North Canyon: River Right.
 If you plan on staying here, make sure you communicate with your group as it is easy to zip by this camp due to North Canyon Rapid.
 This is a smaller camp than Upper North Canyon.

-Mile 21.6 – 21.7 Mile Rapid: Class III.
+Mile 21.6 – 21.7 Mile Rapid: Class 3.
 Follow the tongue, with the splashier waves being towards the left.
-Any route is runnable though.
+However, any route is runnable.

 Mile 22.1 – 22 Mile: River Right.
 This is a very exposed sand dune camp.
 At low flows, there is a good park and cook option.
 This is considered a small camp.